kanishkaupadhyay/Certifications/README.md

-# certification of completion of various trainings
+# certification obtained from various platforms and trainings